Top 10 Ways to Reduce Noise in Your Open Offices

 4. Block Sound With Plants

-Strategically-placed furniture can block sound and create somewhat walled-off areas even in an open floor plan by adding a level of texture and some irregular surfaces to reflect and absorb sound.
-Upholstered chairs and sofas with plush fabrics like chenille, corduroy, microfiber and suede are particularly effective sound-absorbers.
+Strategically placed furniture can block sound and create somewhat walled-off areas, even in an open floor plan, by adding a level of texture and some irregular surfaces to absorb and reflect sound.
+Sofas and upholstered chairs with plush fabrics like chenille, corduroy, microfiber and suede are particularly effective sound absorbers.

 Place furniture as close as possible to your office’s most common noise sources to soak up the most sound.
 Curtains and tapestries work well, too.